 The markings are part of the One Call process.
-The goal of the process is to ensure safe construction excavation.
+The goal of the process is excavating safely on every project.
 A One Call is undertaken by a contractor or designer.
 Any project requiring excavation, from a fence to trees, patios, etc., requires a notice.

 The process is free of charge and handled via an online form or a call to 811.
 PA Act 287 requires at least three-day notice before construction.
 Additionally, no more than ten days can occur between the request and the start of any excavation.